FalsehoodMC/Fabrication/.github/ISSUE_TEMPLATE/incompatibility--forge-.md

 about: "[For Forge Users Only] The game is crashing or something doesn't work right, and it doesn't happen in a fresh install"
 title: ''
-labels: 'k: Incompatibility, n: Forge'
+labels: 'k: Incompatibility, n: Forge, s: New'
 assignees: ''

 ---